tushar4303/VOST/README.md

-# VOST - Learning management System but now on Telegram !
+# VOST - Learning management System but now on Telegram!